Whistleblower Channel for only €5 per month. Stand-alone or embedded in your CMS such as WordPress, Joomla, Drupal, Wix or Sitevision

 Complement the whistleblower channel with a free secure email account with Proton , a whistleblowing policy, a code of conduct, and an internal process for handling reported irregularities.

-We recommend Proton Secure Email and uses it in the example below but our forms work with all email services and clients (eg Mozilla Thunderbird) that support PGP encryption, read more about email services and clients we tested with our forms
+We recommend Proton Secure Email and uses it in the example below but our forms work with all email services and clients like Outlook, Gmail and Mozilla Thunderbird that support PGP encryption, read more about email services and clients we tested with our forms

 Our standard whistleblowing e-forms meet the accessibility and environment requirements for compliance with EN301549 and WCAG 2.1 AA, ensuring transparency, and are spam protected with Captcha.